 What are some of the concerns regarding OHV use on public lands?

 When not properly managed, OHVs can fragment wildlife habitat, impact soils and plant species, increase erosion and spread invasive species.
 The Council on Environmental Quality stated in a 1979 report that ORVs (Off-Road Vehicles) have “damaged every kind of ecosystem found in the United States.”
 3 The number of OHV users on public lands has dramatically increased in recent years.
 At the same time, advancements in technology have allowed motorized recreationists to reach increasingly remote areas.
 Both factors are leading OHV use to have a greater impact on the ground.

 The BLM should restrict OHV use to designated routes, eliminating cross-country travel and protecting intact wildlife habitat.
 By restricting OHVs to designated routes, the BLM can limit impacts to healthy ecosystems while still allowing for a rich experience for motorized recreationists.
 As noted in BLM’s guidance to field offices in 2007, “continued designation of large areas that remain open to unregulated “cross-country travel” is not a practical management strategy.”
-The BLM should implement this guidance in the Southeastern Oregon Resource Management Plan.
+The BLM should implement this guidance in the Lakeview Resource Management Plan.

 - As described by the federal governments Code of Federal Regulations (43 CFR 8340.0-5)